sujpac/sentiment-analysis-model/README.md

 6. Deploy the trained model.
 7. Use the deployed model.

-### Step 1: Download the data

 ```sh
 "%mkdir ../data\n",
 "!wget -O ../data/aclImdb_v1.tar.gz http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz\n",
 "!tar -zxf ../data/aclImdb_v1.tar.gz -C ../data"
 ```

-### Step 2: Process the data

-Since we are using a recurrent neural network, it will be convenient if the length of each review is the same.
-To do this, we will fix a size for our reviews and then pad short reviews with the category 'no word' (which we will label 0) and truncate long reviews.

-### Step 3: Upload the data to S3

-### Step 4: Train the model

-### Step 5: Test the model

-### Step 6: Deploy the model

-### Step 7: Use the model